Karan Aujla: 2018–2019: Rise to fame

-From 2020 to the present
+2020–present: Established artist

-In January 2020, his song "Jhanjar"'s music video was viewed over five million times within 24 hours on YouTube, and topped the trending lists in Australia, Canada, and India.
-The song was debuted at number 26 on Global and number 8 on India YouTube music charts.
+In January 2020, the music video for his song "Jhanjar" was viewed over five million times within 24 hours on YouTube, and topped the trending lists in Australia, Canada, and India.
+The song debuted at number 26 on Global and number 8 on India YouTube Music charts.
 Also, it entered top 10 on UK Asian music chart.
 His next "Red Eyes" peaked at number 8 on UK Asian and also appeared on other YouTube charts.
-In March 2020, his mixtape titled Geetan Di Machine was released unofficially on various music platforms, which consists of his unreleased and leaked songs, the album was removed later.
-In April 2020, his song "Sheikh"'s both audio and the music video were leaked.
-Within the few hours of leak Aujla announced the release of the original audio and music video.
+In March 2020, his mixtape titled Geetan Di Machine was released unofficially on various music platforms, which consists of his unreleased and leaked songs, and the album was later removed.
+In April 2020, his song "Sheikh" along with an accompanying music video was leaked.
+Within the few hours of leak, Aujla announced the official release of the original audio and music video.
 In May 2020, his four singles "Red Eyes", "Sheikh", "Chitta Kurta", and "Jhanjar" appeared simultaneously on UK Asian chart.
 In the same month, Aujla on his Instagram live stated that he is working on his debut album.
 In June 2020, his "Let 'em Play" peaked at number 14 on Apple Music chart, and debuted at number 15 on UK Asian chart.
 In July 2020, "So Far" became his first track to enter top 5 on UK Asian chart.

 His "Haan Haige Aa" was viewed around eleven million times in twenty-four hours.
 In the same month, his written "G.O.A.T." from Diljit Dosanjh's album of the same name was released, it became a major commercial success.
 Also, the song debuted at number 13 on New Zealand Hot Singles by Recorded Music NZ, and topped UK Asian, UK Punjabi, and Top Triller Global chart by Billboard, and became his first song to appear on any New Zealand and Billboard official chart.
 It debuted at number one on Apple Music chart in India.
 In August 2020, "Kya Baat Aa" starring Tania in its music video, was released with no prior announcement.
 The song peaked at number one on Spotify chart in India.
 His next song "Adhiya" released on YouTube in October 2020.
 His song "Chithiyan", launched 10 November 2020 by Speed Records, gathered 32 million views within a fortnight of being released.
 In December, he collaborated with Bohemia, The Game and J. Hind, for a single "Ek Din".
 He released his single, "Hukam", on 4 February 2021 on YouTube through Rehaan Records.
 He went on to collaborate with Dilpreet Dhillon for the fifth time for the latter's song "Jatt Te Jawani" released on 23 April 2021.

-Later in 2021, he announced his debut album named "BacTHAfucUP" (B.T.F.U.) produced by Tru Skool.
-In June he released Intro and in July he released album's first song "Chu Gon Do".
-He released full album on 15 September 2021.
-The album came in Trending and peaks on many mainstream charts on Apple Music, iTunes and Spotify.
+Later in 2021, he announced his debut album named Bacthafucup (B.T.F.U.) produced by Tru Skool.
+In June he released "Intro", which was followed by the release of "Chu Gon Do", the album's first single, in the following month.
+He released the full album on 15 September 2021.
+The album reached the Trending chart and peaked on many mainstream charts on Apple Music, iTunes and Spotify.